Separate Baptists: Distinction between Regular and Separate Baptists

-Religious Persecution
+Religious persecution

-Separate Baptist churches were victims of significant religious intolerance and persecution in the 18th century.
-Leaving the established church and conducting services that were more emotionally and spiritually driven earned them a poor reputation amongst the Anglican Church.
-Morgan Edwards documented instances of persecution in various churches in great detail.
-Although Regular Baptists also faced instances of religious persecution, the Separate Baptists were more commonly the recipients of persecution because of their different style of teaching and evangelizing.
-Some types of persecution that Separate Baptists faced include physical assaults and legal repercussions, including imprisonment.
+Many Separate Baptists were victims of significant religious intolerance and persecution in the 18th century.
+Leaving the established churches and conducting services that were emotionally and spontaneously driven earned them a poor reputation amongst the Anglican Church.
+Morgan Edwards documented instances of persecution in various southern churches in great detail.
+Although outside Rhode Island the more mainstream Baptists also sometimes faced instances of religious intolerance, the Separate Baptists were more commonly the recipients of persecution because of their separatist origins, different style of preaching and evangelizing and Evangelical theology.
+Some types of persecution include physical assaults and legal repercussions, including imprisonment.

+John Waller

 One notable example of a Separate Baptist preacher who faced religious persecution is John Waller.
-John Waller was a Separate Baptist preacher and evangelist who established churches throughout the South in the late 18th century.
-Waller faced a powerful conversion into the Separate Baptist Church after spending his life as a professional gambler and being nicknamed "Swearing Jack."
+Waller was an evangelist who established churches throughout the South in the late 18th century.
+He faced a powerful conversion into the revivalist teaching after spending his life as a professional gambler and being nicknamed "Swearing Jack."
 During his 35 years of ministry, Waller faced assaults such as being scourged, pulled away from the pulpit, beaten, and put into prison.
+In 1768, Waller was imprisoned with James Childs, James Reed, William Marsh, and Elijah Craig's older brother Lewis in the Fredericksburg jail for several weeks, for preaching without licenses from the established Anglican Church.
+In 1774, the convention of independent Baptists designated Elijah Craig and John Waller as apostles (missionaries) to evangelize north of the James River.
 Waller was highly regarded in Virginia and is remembered today for his efforts in the battle for religious liberty in Colonial America.